Ten Reasons You Should Dump AT&T Broadband

-Over ninety percent of AT&T’s 10 million U-verse TV subscriber also pay for AT&T’s high-speed Internet services.
-While the U-Verse TV service is very good, there are many reasons you should get rid of your AT&T broadband now.
+Over ninety percent of AT&T’s 11.3 million U-verse TV subscribers also pay for AT&T’s high-speed Internet services.
+While the U-Verse TV service is very good, their DSL service is bad.
+Read on to find out why.

 Ten Reasons You Should Dump Your AT&T Broadband Service

 1. You’ll Save Money for at Least a Year